geomodular/db-bench/README.md

 Attention!
 The goal of the tests was to discover and measure the specific use-cases.
 It's not an extensive (and accurate) benchmark.

-Tests was performed on an empty database with default config using a computer containing **40** cores and **125G** of RAM.
+Tests were performed on an empty database with default config using a computer containing **40** cores and **125G** of RAM.
 The document and edge structure defined for ArangoDB:

 ```go
 type arangoArtifact struct {